FREELANG Dictionary - Installation Manual

 Installing an update is as easy as installing a wordlist for the first time.
 But the new list will replace your old one, so if you had added some words to the list, or if you had corrected some entries, everything will be lost.
 If you want to avoid that, please contact us and tell us what language and how many words (approximately) are involved.
 We will then give you further instructions.

-To remove Freelang dictionary, go to Start menu, Settings, Control Panel, Add/remove Programs.
-Find the two lines corresponding to Freelang, select one after another and click Remove button.
+To remove Freelang dictionary, go to Start menu, Control Panel, Programs and Features.
+Find the line corresponding to Freelang and click Remove button.

 If you have a problem with the dictionary, please describe it precisely.
 Tell us what version of Windows you are using, what language list you are trying to install and how you have done so far.
 The more precise the description is, the sooner you will get an answer.
 Please also bear in mind that Freelang is a non profit website, and that we reply to the many emails we receive during our free time.